hydro

 Example

-(static) calculatePrecipitationMinMax(data) → {Object}
+(static) calculatePrecipitationMinMax(params, args, data) → {Object}

-Calculates the maximum and minimum precipitation values from the given array of precipitation data
+Calculates the maximum and minimum precipitation values from the given array of precipitation data.

 Parameters: